0xor0ne/docker-x-builder/README.md

 ./scripts/docker_run_inter.sh --volume myvolume --shared /tmp
 ```

-With the previous command, the container will used the newly create volume
+With the previous command, the container will use the newly create volume
 `myvolume` and the host will share the directory `/tmp`

 For deleting the image, the volume and the container, run: